 Get exclusive member benefits & effect social change.
 Join Today

-Nocardia bacteria can be found in the soil of all regions of the world.
-In the United States, around 500 to 1,000 cases of nocardiosis occur each year.
-In around 60 percent of these cases, the infection is related to a compromised immune system, according to the Centers of Disease Control and Prevention (CDC).
+In the United States, it’s estimated that 500 to 1,000 cases of nocardiosis occur each year.
+In about 60 percent of these cases, the infection is related to a weak immune system.

-The type of symptoms you experience will depend on the area of your body that is affected.
-Some people who are infected do not experience any symptoms.
-Symptoms will vary depending on the area of the body that has become infected.
+The symptoms will vary depending on the area of the body that has become infected.

-This is the second most commonly affected area.
-Symptoms of cellulitis due to Nocardia may include:
+The skin is the second most commonly affected area.
+If your skin becomes infected with Nocardia bacteria, you may experience:

-Though less common, Nocardia infection can infect other part of the body and cause varying symptoms, such as:
+In some cases, the infection can spread to other parts of the body and cause varying symptoms.

-If you develop an abscess due to Nocardia infection, your doctor may recommend surgery to drain it.
+If you develop an abscess due to this infection, your doctor may recommend surgery to drain it.